Nit3710/Lane-Detection-System/README.md

-# This project likely aims to detect lane lines or edges in images, which is a crucial step in various applications like autonomous driving, lane departure warning systems, and road sign recognition.
-The process involves several steps:
+# <h3>This project likely aims to detect lane lines or edges in images, which is a crucial step in various applications like autonomous driving, lane departure warning systems, and road sign recognition.
+The process involves several steps:</h3>

 Image Preprocessing: Converting the image to grayscale and applying Gaussian blur to reduce noise, which helps in better edge detection.
 Region of Interest Selection: Defining a specific area in the image where lane lines are expected and masking out other areas.